SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

-TASTY compiler~\cite{henecka2010tasty} could automatically generate protocols based on HE and GC as well as combinations of both.
-The framework of~\cite{kolesnikov2013systematic}, implemented in the TASTY combined AHE with GC to the application of face-recognition. \cite{nikolaenko2013privacy-preserving} combined HE and GC to learn a linear regression model.
-Demmler et al.~\cite{demmler2015aby} proposed ABY, a mixed-protocol framework combining additive SS, GC and GMW for two-party computation in the semi-honest adversary model.
+The TASTY compiler~\cite{henecka2010tasty} could automatically generate protocols based on HE and GC as well as combinations of both.
+The study of ~\cite{nikolaenko2013privacy-preserving} combined HE and GC to learn an LR model with horizontally partitioned data.
+Demmler et al. proposed ABY~\cite{demmler2015aby}, a mixed-protocol framework combining multiple MPC protocols for two-party computation under the semi-honest security model.
 ABY3~\cite{mohassel2018aby3} extended ABY to three-party scenarios.
-Trident~\cite{rachuri2019trident} improved ABY3 performance and extended it to the four-party setting.
-SecureML framework~\cite{mohassel2017secureml}, presented by Mohassel et al., combined additive SS and GC in the online phase.
-It focused on both secure training and inference of various machine learning models like linear regression, logistic regression and neural networks (NN for short).
-Chase et al.~\cite{chase2017private} combined SS and DP to train DNN models.
-Riazi et al. presented a mixed-protocol machine learning framework named Chameleon~\cite{riazi2018chameleon} that utilized GC, GMW, and additive SS for secure two-party computation.
-QUOTIENT~\cite{agrawal2019quotient} implemented SS and Yao's GC to train DNN models with two parties in the semi-honest model. \sls{BLAZE~\cite{patra2020blaze} combined GC and SS to perform secure training and secure inference for linear regression and logistic regression models and secure inference alone for DNN.} Besides, several mixed-Protocol \sls{MPL} Frameworks were proposed only for secure NN inference, such as MiniONN~\cite{liu2017oblivious}, GAZELLE~\cite{juvekar2018gazelle}.
+Trident~\cite{DBLP:conf/ndss/ChaudhariRS20} outperformed ABY3 in terms of communication complexity with the privilege of having an extra honest party and extended ABY3 to four parties.
+ABY2.0~\cite{patra2021aby2} optimized the ABY framework and greatly improved its performance.
+Mohassel et al.~\cite{mohassel2017secureml} proposed SecureML, which combined additive SS and GC in the online phase.
+It focused on both secure training and inference of various machine learning models like LR, LOR and NN.
+QUOTIENT~\cite{agrawal2019quotient} implemented SS and Yao's GC to train DNN models with two parties in the semi-honest security model with an honest majority setting.
+BLAZE~\cite{DBLP:conf/ndss/PatraS20} combined GC and SS to perform secure training and secure inference for LR and LOR models and secure inference alone for DNN.
+CAESAR~\cite{chen2020homomorphic} combined HE and SS to build secure large-scale sparse LOR model in the vertically partitioned setting between two parties.
+Tan et al. designed CRYPTGPU~\cite{tan2021cryptgpu}, a three-party MPL framework that implements all of the cryptographic operations on the GPU in the semi-honest honest majority security model.
+It was built on top of PyTorch~\cite{paszke2019pytorch} and CRYPTEN~\cite{knott2021crypten} and supported more complex NN models as well as handle larger datasets, such as ImageNet.
+What is more, several Mixed-protocol based MPL Frameworks were proposed only for secure inference, such as MiniONN~\cite{liu2017oblivious}, GAZELLE~\cite{juvekar2018gazelle}, Chameleon~\cite{riazi2018chameleon}, XONN~\cite{riazi2019xonn}, ASTRA~\cite{chaudhari2019astra}, Delphi~\cite{mishra2020delphi}, CrypTFlow2~\cite{rathee2020cryptflow2}.

+\textbf{Features:} \emph{Mixed-Protocol based MPL frameworks make a trade-off between computational complexity and communication overhead and make good use of the characteristics and advantages of different protocols.
+However, there are relatively expensive conversion costs between different protocols.}